 Using stale beer in your garden is a smart frugal habit.
+The leftover beverage can certainly be helpful in your organic gardening efforts.
 Here are some of the uses for beer in the garden and yard.

 Uses for Beer in the Garden